Dunottar is a co-educational independent day school for ages 11 to 18.

 For Year 7 entry prospective pupils take part in our Warrior Learner assessments, which assess their creativity and how they work with other children.
 They will also sit entrance assessments and have an interview with a friendly member of staff.
 For Year 12 entry prospective students are interviewed by the Headmaster and the Deputy Head (Academic), and offers are subject to GCSE results.
 Further details about the admissions procedure can be found here.

-Normally, we only take new pupils in September into Year 7 and Year 12.
-Mid-year entry is rare.
+We only take new pupils in September into Year 7 and Year 12.
 Our waiting list comprises pupils who have already taken our entry assessments.
 If you wish to add your child’s name to our enquiry list, then please email admissions@dunottarschool.com with your child’s name, DOB, current school, and parents’ contact details.

 Dunottar School is located just outside Reigate town centre (visit our Contact page for a map and full details).
 Pupils live throughout the local area and transport links are excellent meaning that pupils can reach the school from a wide catchment area.